'Hadestown' jumps ahead of pack to welcome Broadway patrons - WTMJ

 New York Gov. Andrew Cuomo had said Broadway theaters could reopen Sept.
 14 but producers “may make their own economic decision as to when they reopen.”
 They also will be allowed to decide their own entry requirements, like whether people must prove they’ve been vaccinated to attend a show.

 Soon thereafter, “Hamilton, ”Wicked” and “The Lion King” announced they would restart their shows Sept.
-14. Others have followed, staking out spots further into fall and winter, including “Six” and David Byrne’s “American Utopia” for Sept.
+14, as did the long-running revival of “Chicago” and the new “Lackawanna Blues.”
+Others have staked out spots further into fall and winter, including “Six” and David Byrne’s “American Utopia” for Sept.
 17 and “Dear Evan Hansen” in December.
 Some off-Broadway shows have already restarted with social distancing guidelines.

 The Broadway that reopens will look different.
 The big budget Disney musical “Frozen” decided not to reopen when Broadway theaters restart and producers of the musical “Mean Girls” also decided not to return.

 But there will be new shows, including Antoinette Chinonye Nwandu’s “Pass Over” that is slated to reopen the August Wilson Theatre, the same venue “Mean Girls” has vacated.
-And a Shubert theater has been promised for playwright Keenan Scott II’s play “Thoughts of a Colored Man.”
+And the Golden Theatre has been promised for playwright Keenan Scott II’s play “Thoughts of a Colored Man,” which will begin previews Oct.
+1.

 All city theaters abruptly closed on March 12, 2020, knocking out all shows, including 16 that were still scheduled to open.